webplatform/docs/tutorials/canvas_notearsgame/index.md

  }

 Pro Tip: Be sure to run your app after making changes.
 It's much easier to debug a few lines of code than a completed app.
 What you see now is pretty cool for stationary text.
-Since we have a game loop already set up, let's enhance this text by making it move.
+Since we have a game loop already set up, though, let's enhance this text by adding movement.

  var textX = 50;